backdrop-contrib/zurb_foundation_5/README.md

 ZURB FOUNDATION 5
 -----------------

-This theme uses the Foundation 5 CSS/Javascript framework from Zurb for a base theme.
+This theme uses the Foundation 5 CSS/Javascript framework from ZURB for a base theme.

 - novices can edit just the css/your-custom.css file to alter the appearence of your website.